Hanover Press

 The eminent Baptist pastor-theologian John Gill (1697-1771) is a towering figure in Baptist thought and life.
 The late D. Martyn Lloyd-Jones thought of Gill as “a man, not only of great importance in his own century, but a man who is still of great importance to all of us….”
 But more than a mere Baptist theologian, the growing retrieval movement of classically Reformed orthodox theology also places Gill among the greatest theologians.

 The London Lyceum in partnership with The Andrew Fuller Center has partnered together with the mission to republicize the work of John Gill for a new generation.
-This includes republishing his works through Hanover Press and a special edition of Theologia Viatorum from The London Lyceum dedicated to the thought of Gill.
+This includes republishing his works through Hanover Press and a special edition of The Hanover Review from The London Lyceum dedicated to the thought of Gill.

 Much of Gill’s work has not seen a fresh publication for a new generation of pastors, students, and scholars in dire need of historical resources that remain resolutely committed to classic orthodox Christian doctrine.
 While many of Gill’s theological mentors, like Thomas Goodwin and John Owen, have seen renewed interest and efforts in publication, Gill has not.
 The last publication of Gill’s magnum opus, A Body of Doctrinal Divinity and A Body of Practical Divinity was re-published in 2007 with difficult typesetting and over 1,000 pages of text.
 More recent republication efforts have not advanced the state of Gill scholarship.
 What is needed is more than a mere re-printing of his publicly available works.
 Pastors, students, and laymen deserve access to Gill in a way that is refreshingly readable alongside expert editorial oversight that updates obscure footnotes, introduces unknown figures, and provides careful insights and introductions that situate Gill and his work.

 We are currently working on an initial abridged version similar to the abridged version of Herman Bavinck’s magisterial Reformed Dogmatics.
-It will cover over twenty major sections of Gill’s work with modern typesetting and editing to around 80,000 total words to allow for a wide range of readership.
+It will cover the most important sections of Gill’s work with modern typesetting and editing to around 100,000 total words to allow for a wide range of readership.
 It will also include a brand-new introduction from historians Michael Haykin and Jonathan Swan.
 Other volumes in the series are expected to include unabridged sections from Gill’s Body of Divinity and Body of Practical Divinity (e.g. The Trinity, the Divine Attributes, Covenant Theology, etc.), selected sermons (many of which have never been published), and a full three-volume unabridged set of the Body of Divinity and Body of Practical Divinity.

 The first volume in the series has already been published!
 Get your copy here.
-The initial abridged version is estimated for early 2024 (The initial expectation was early 2023 but it has been delayed due to our commitment to the highest quality).
-Follow-up volumes will begin releasing by the Summer of 2024 with a goal to complete our initial goal by 2027.
+The initial abridged version is estimated for 2024 (the initial expectation was early 2023 but it has been delayed due to our commitment to the highest quality).
+Follow-up volumes are expected to begin releasing in late 2024 with a goal to complete our initial target by 2028.
+However, the timeline for such a large project fueled by passionate volunteers is fluid and has the potential for delay.
+Our first priority is quality and will not rush volumes to publication if they do not meet our standard.
+Therefore, check back here for future updates where we will regularly amend dates if necessary or add additional volumes expected release dates.

 If there is enough interest, yes.